BhavyaRosiya/Smart-Precision-Agriculture-Monitoring-and-Automated-Irrigation-System-using-LPC2129-and-IoT/README.md

 - MCP2551 CAN Transceiver
 - Buzzer and LEDs

-## 📂 1.
+#📂 1.
 Clone the Repository

-Clone the project repository using:
+Clone the project repository using Git:

 git clone <your-github-repository-url>
 cd Smart-Precision-Agriculture

+Replace <your-github-repository-url> with the actual GitHub repository URL.

-## 🖥️ 2.
+#🖥️ 2.
 Open the Keil Project

-Open **Keil µVision 5** and open the project file:
+Open Keil µVision 5 and open the project file:

+Smart_Agriculture.uvprojx

+Make sure that the correct microcontroller is selected.

+Go to:

+Project
+   ↓
-Project → Options for Target → Device → NXP → LPC2129
+Options for Target
+   ↓
+Device
+   ↓
+NXP
+   ↓
+LPC2129

+Select LPC2129 as the target device.

-##📁 3.
-Project Files
+#📁 3.
+Check Project Files

-Make sure all required source and header files are added to the Keil project.
+Make sure that all required source files and header files are added to the Keil project.

-##📂 Project Structure
+The project structure is:

 Smart-Precision-Agriculture/
 │
 ├── main.c